AnonymousNIPS2019/DeepnetHessian/README.md

-# DeepnetHessian
-The Full Spectrum of Deepnet Hessians at Scale: Dynamics with SGD Training and Sample Size
+# The Full Spectrum of Deepnet Hessians at Scale: Dynamics with SGD Training and Sample Size